AnthonyTsu1984/milvus-go-sdk-doc-to-be/README.md

-# Milvus SDK to be
+# Milvus GO SDK

+This is a go doc